Characterizing the Spectrum of the NTK via a Power Series Expansion: Introduction

 \subsection{Related work}

 \textbf{Neural Tangent Kernel (NTK):} the NTK was introduced by \cite{jacot_ntk}, who demonstrated that in the infinite width limit neural network optimization is described via a kernel gradient descent.
-As a consequence, when the network is polynomially wide in the number of samples, global convergence guarantees for gradient descent can be obtained \citep{du2019gradient,du2018gradient,allenzhu2019convergence, zou2019improved,Lee2019WideNN-SHORT,zou2018stochastic,solt_mod_over,marco,nguyenrelu}.
+As a consequence, when the network is polynomially wide in the number of samples, global convergence guarantees for gradient descent can be obtained \citep{du2019gradient,du2018gradient,allenzhu2019convergence, zou2019improved,Lee2019WideNN-SHORT,zou2020gradient,solt_mod_over,marco,nguyenrelu}.
 Furthermore, the connection between infinite width networks and Gaussian processes, which traces back to \cite{neal1996}, has been reinvigorated in light of the NTK.
-Recent investigations include those of \cite{LeeBNSPS18,matthews2018gaussian,bayesianconv}.
+Recent investigations include \cite{LeeBNSPS18,matthews2018gaussian,bayesianconv}.

-\textbf{Analysis of NTK Spectrum:} theoretical analysis of the NTK spectrum via random matrix theory was investigated by \cite{https://doi.org/10.48550/arxiv.1907.10599,NEURIPS2020_572201a4} in the high dimensional limit. \cite{NEURIPS2021_14faf969} demonstrated that for ReLU networks the spectrum of the NTK integral operator asymptotically follows a power law, which is consistent with our results for the uniform data distribution. \cite{uniform_sphere_data} calculated the NTK spectrum for shallow ReLU networks under the uniform distribution, which was then expanded to the nonuniform case by \cite{10.5555/3524938.3525002}. \cite{geifman2020similarity} and \cite{bietti2021deep} analyzed the reproducing kernel Hilbert spaces of the NTK for ReLU networks and the Laplace kernel via the decay rate of the spectrum of the kernel.
+\textbf{Analysis of NTK Spectrum:} theoretical analysis of the NTK spectrum via random matrix theory was investigated by \cite{https://doi.org/10.48550/arxiv.1907.10599,NEURIPS2020_572201a4} in the high dimensional limit. \cite{NEURIPS2021_14faf969} demonstrated that for ReLU networks the spectrum of the NTK integral operator asymptotically follows a power law, which is consistent with our results for the uniform data distribution. \cite{uniform_sphere_data} calculated the NTK spectrum for shallow ReLU networks under the uniform distribution, which was then expanded to the nonuniform case by \cite{10.5555/3524938.3525002}. \cite{geifman2022on} analyzed the spectrum of the conjugate kernel and NTK for convolutional networks with ReLU activations whose pixels are uniformly distributed on the sphere. \cite{geifman2020similarity, bietti2021deep,chen2021deep} analyzed the reproducing kernel Hilbert spaces of the NTK for ReLU networks and the Laplace kernel via the decay rate of the spectrum of the kernel.
 In contrast to previous works, we are able to address the spectrum in the finite dimensional setting and characterize the impact of different activation functions on it.

 \textbf{Hermite Expansion:} \cite{dual_view} used Hermite expansion to the study the expressivity of the Conjugate Kernel. \cite{pmlr-v162-simon22a} used this technique to demonstrate that any dot product kernel can be realized by the NTK or Conjugate Kernel of a shallow, zero bias network. \cite{solt_mod_over} use Hermite expansion to study the NTK and establish a quantitative bound on the smallest eigenvalue for shallow networks.
 This approach was incorporated by \cite{marco} to handle convergence for deep networks, with sharp bounds on the smallest NTK eigenvalue for deep ReLU networks provided by \cite{nguyen_tight_bounds}.
 The Hermite approach was utilized by \cite{Panigrahi2020Effect} to analyze the smallest NTK eigenvalue of shallow networks under various activations.
 Finally, in a concurrent work \cite{han2022fast} use Hermite expansions to develop a principled and efficient polynomial based approximation algorithm for the NTK and CNTK.
 In contrast to the aforementioned works, here we employ the Hermite expansion to characterize both the outlier and asymptotic portions of the spectrum for both shallow and deep networks under general activations.